 . . . is the DOWNWARD PULL of your ABDOMINAL MUSCLES on the front and sides of your torso.
 (That’s the rectus abdominus and obliques, and the latissimus dorsi muscles, in case you’re curious.)
 When these muscles shorten, they pull down on your rib cage, causing you to lean forward slightly.

 Your back muscles — because of something called Structural Homeostasis, which keeps your body balanced as best as possible within the field of gravity — must pull back the other way to lift your torso back up again.
 Your back muscles are simultaneously fighting your over-shortened AB muscles AND the force of gravity.

-For a number or reasons, in a tug of war against your AB muscles, your back muscles ARE in the end going to lose.
+For a number of reasons, in a tug of war against your AB muscles, your back muscles ARE in the end going to lose.
 It’s just a matter of time.

 If the muscles are contracted often enough, for long enough periods of time, their tension becomes chronic, meaning you cannot easily let go of that tension with your mind or the usual stretching techniques.
-This back and forth between ABs and back muscles go on over the years, with each group of muscles getting just a little bit shorter and tighter over the years.
+This back-and-forth between ABs and back muscles goes on over the years, with each group of muscles getting just a little bit shorter and tighter over the years.

 Hopefully, at this point, you’re starting to develop a better picture of this C.E.M.&.N.T. thing.

-The neat thing is that a LOT of this problem can start to resolve itself if you start with Restoring the Real Basics of Effortless, Great Posture, of rebalancing how your body relates to gravity. … Now, this CAN get to be a pretty involved topic, but for now, here is . . .
+The neat thing is that a LOT of these problems can start to resolve themselves if you start with Restoring the Real Basics of Effortless, Great Posture, of rebalancing how your body relates to gravity. … Now, this CAN get to be a pretty involved topic, but for now, here is . . .